mishnah/mishnah/README.md

 # Mishnah Study Library

 This node package is used to generate Mishnah learning calendars.
-It was primarily build for [Mishnah Yomit](http://www.mishnahyomit.com) but can be used to build calendars for other learning structures.
+It was primarily built for [Mishnah Yomit](http://www.mishnahyomit.com) but can be used to build calendars for other learning structures.